MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 ### Preparing the environment

-1. Start the Docker daemon for your machine, and [follow our Docker integration guide](/third-party/docker).
+1. Start the Docker daemon for your machine, and [follow our Docker configuration guide](/third-party/docker).

-   **Note for Mac Users:** We recommend running this demo with 2 CPUs + 8GB Memory.
-   With less RAM exposed, the demo may fail.
+   **Note for macOS users:** Be sure to [increase Docker resources](/third-party/docker/#increase-docker-resources) to at least 2 CPUs and 8GB memory.
+Running Docker for Mac with less resources may cause the demo to fail.

 1. Clone the Materialize repo: